Tech-Mrbaze2d4/agile-final-project/.github/ISSUE_TEMPLATE/to-create-a-product-in-the-catalog--.md

 ---
-name: 'Need the ability to create a product in the catalog. '
+name: 'To create a product in the catalog. '
 about: 'Need the ability to create a product in the catalog. '
 title: ''
 labels: ''